 Synonyms

-Describes how to enable and use synonyms
+Describes how to enable and use synonyms in Optimizely Graph.

 When you write a query, you can use synonyms to expand the keywords to get results that users otherwise may not have found.
 This reduces the problem of getting too few or no results, leading to fewer chances of conversions or even search abandonment.
-For example, if you search for "H2O", you mat want to find results that contain "water".
-This happens when you store synonyms in Optimizely Graph and enable them per field in your query.
-Otherwise, many relevant results may not be retrieved.

 Store synonyms in Optimizely Graph

-Synonyms are stored as a CSV file, where each line is an entry.
-Optimizely Graph lets you store two synonym files per language, which are called synonym slots ONE and TWO.
-This option to customize can be useful to support multiple groups of customer-specified synonyms, but also to separately store synonyms which are stable, not frequently updated, and should be beyond editorial control.
+.
+This option to customize can be useful to support multiple groups of customer-specified synonyms but also to separately store synonyms that are stable, not frequently updated, and should be beyond editorial control.

-• Uni-directional (replacement) – The synonyms are mapped to specific words in one direction using the => syntax and only those specific words are used in the query.
-This is indicated with the => arrow notation to indicate a synonym mapping.
-The values on the left will be replaced with the values on the right.
-Multiple unidirectional synonym mapping entries will be merged.
-So in this example, the following entries snow => ice and snow => cold will be merged to snow => ice, cold.
+arrow notation to indicate a synonym mapping.
+The values on the left are replaced with the values on the right.
+Multiple unidirectional synonym mapping entries are merged.
+So, in this example, the following entriessnow => ice

-snow => cold
+andsnow => cold

-• Bi-directional (equivalent) – The synonyms are treated as equivalent and go in both directions and all the words are used in the query expansion by separating them with commas.
+- Bi-directional (equivalent) – The synonyms are treated as equivalent and go in both directions, and all the words are used in the query expansion by separating them with commas.
 With this notation, overlapping entries (lines) will not be merged, so each line is its own entry.

-NYC, New York City, New York, Big Apple
+laptop, computer, pc NYC, New York City, New York, Big Apple i-phone, iPhone, i Phone, BiographyPage, PeoplePage, peoplePage

 You can store synonyms using the REST endpoint configured in the GraphQL Gateway.
 It requires authorization using your HMAC key and secret.

-• PUT <GATEWAY_URL>/resources/synonyms with the following optional query strings:
+with the following optional query strings:synonym_slot

 The body should consist of synonyms as described above or can be empty if you do not want to configure any synonyms (default behavior).